jolanglinais/outreach/blog/agile-improv.md

 An improviser steps out on stage with only a few seconds’ worth of an idea in mind, never a whole scene.
 Similarly, no engineer begins with a flawless start-to-finish plan fully mapped out in their head.
 It takes the whole team to make a show.

 This is the human element shared by improv, programming, and any other collaborative team endeavor.
 Humans are not machines: we thrive on connection, interaction, and relationships.
 We work best when we embrace playfulness and fun.

 Fun is fun because it is in-the-moment, free from domination of the over-analytical brain.
 Being in the moment feels liberating.
 It can be freeing to accept that you do not know what will happen next, to let go of expectations for how things are “supposed to” go.

+[headerimg]: ../images/AgileImprov.png
 [ucb]: https://en.wikipedia.org/wiki/Upright_Citizens_Brigade_Theatre
 [agile]: https://en.wikipedia.org/wiki/Agile_software_development
 [waterfall]: https://en.wikipedia.org/wiki/Waterfall_model